prenagha/launchbar/README.md

 * Manage multiple locations
 * Magic, "Follow Me", location shows location for wherever you are
 * Custom name and icons for locations
-* Support for US and metric units, °F and °C
+* Support for [US, metric, Canada, and UK](https://developer.forecast.io/docs/v2) units, °F and °C
-* Support for country based location search
+* Support for [ISO](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country based location search
-* Limited non-English language support currently, but if anyone is interested in translating fully into a Forecast language (German, French, Spanish, Dutch, Tetum) let me know and I will localize if you can provide the translation
+* Limited non-English language support currently, but if anyone is interested in translating fully into a [Forecast language (German, French, Spanish, Dutch, Tetum)](https://developer.forecast.io/docs/v2) let me know and I will localize if you can provide the translation

 __Installation:__